eoctet/Octet.Chat/README.md

 - __[Llama Java Parameter](https://github.com/eoctet/llama-java/wiki/Llama-Java-parameters)__

 ## Disclaimer

+> [!IMPORTANT]
+>
-- This project is for reference only and is not responsible for any issues.
+> - This project is for reference only and is not responsible for any issues.
-- This project does not provide any models.
+> - This project does not provide any models.
 Please obtain the model files yourself and comply with relevant agreements.
-- Please do not use this project for illegal purposes, including but not limited to commercial use, profit-making use, or use that violates Chinese laws and regulations.
+> - Please do not use this project for illegal purposes, including but not limited to commercial use, profit-making use, or use that violates Chinese laws and regulations.
-- Any legal liability arising from the use of this project shall be borne by the user, and this project shall not bear any legal liability.
+> - Any legal liability arising from the use of this project shall be borne by the user, and this project shall not bear any legal liability.

 ## Feedback